ICAST 2004: Bass Industry Trends & New

 Owner American Corporation

-Shitanishi showed me their new Weedless
+Yamamoto and Tony Shitanishi showed me their new Weedless

 Bait Hook built using the popular Owner Mosquito hook